-- MATLAB application that applies computer vision techniques to images drawn from Google Maps.
-The software will detect artillery craters, annotate images, segment image, extract fea-tures, plot trajector, and output cater image with trajectory and write centroid to file.
+- A prototype MATLAB application that applies computer vision techniques to Google Maps satellite imagery.
+This version of the software will detect artillery craters, annotate and segment images, extract features, plot crater centroids and trajectories of inbound fire to file.

-- · Open source
+- Open source

-- · Data is stored on user's computer
+- Data is stored on user's computer